godspeedsystems/gs-documentation/docs/introduction.md

 ### Focus on the what and not how

-Developers should not need to get sidetracked in wiring up their project.
-They do not need to work at levels lower than defining schemas, events, datasources, event sources and business logic.
-For ex. they should not be creating scaffolding, struggling with local setup, figuring out Kubernetes or Open Telemetry integration, setting up and figuring out CI/CD and monitoring tools etc.
+Thanks to Godspeed's out of box integrations, abstractions and command line assistance, developers can focus on implementing features rather than scaffolding, wiring up integrations, writing boilerplate code, doing repetitive tasks, setting up CI/CD, telemetry etc.

-### Simplified for usage and extension
+### Follow first principles and best practices

-Pluggable event-source and data-source interfaces and recipe enable seamless integration of new components or usecases.
-For instance, substituting datastores, APM/BPM tools, cache systems, email providers, file storage solutions, API intgrations etc.
+The framework helps teams learn and practice decoupled architecture, schema driven development, security etc. Easy CI/CD setup with command line assistance, helps adopting a shift left approach.

+Best practices come with their own benefits.
+For example, decoupled event sources and datasources mean that replacing HTTP server, message bus, databases, cache systems, HTTP client etc. should require minimum to no changes in the project.
+Even switching between languages, like from Nodejs to Java, should require change in business logic only, leaving the abstracted event definitions, database models, API calls and business logic untouched.

 ### Standards driven
+All projects of an organization should follow standardized and systematic implementation for ensuring maintainability and easy adoption by new developers.
+Godspeed is called a meta-framework, or a framework of frameworks, because it unifies the way in which microservices are developed across the organization, even with varying languages and frameworks like Nodejs, BunJS, Java Springboot (coming soon), Golang/Python (coming in 2024) etc., via its standardized abstractions & scaffolding.

-Incorporate established standards into system design, such as utilizing CloudEvents for event handling, adopting OpenTelemetry for observability, implementing Swagger specifications, configuring the database model using Prisma, and setting up the API also using Prisma.
+Further the standardization includes established industry standards into system design, such as OpenTelemetry for observability, Swagger specifications for API and event schema, and Prisma for database model definition.

 ---

-### Unified Observability For APM and BPM

-We follow [OpenTelemetry](https://opentelemetry.io/) (OTEL) SDKs to collect and observe telemetry data, including application performance monitoring.
-This will be integrable with a plethora of open source or commercial tools of choice that integrate with the standard OTEL protocol.

----

 ## Framework architecture

-The three main pillars of Godspeed framework: eventsources, datasources, and workflows.
+The three main pillars of Godspeed framework: eventsources, datasources, and functions or workflows.

 ![framework-architecture](/img/framework-architecture.png)